SciML/StructuralIdentifiability.jl/docs/src/index.md

 ## Feature Summary
 `StructuralIdentifiability.jl` can assess local and global identifiability of ODE models.
 In addition to these straightforward identifiability queries on individual parameters, the package is able to distinguish between single- and multi-experiment identifiability.
 ## Feature List
-* Local identifiability checks (single- and multi-experiment)
+* Local identifiability checks
-* Global identifiability checks (single- and multi-experiment)
+* Global identifiability checks
 * Assessment of identifiable functions of parameters
 ## Contributing